KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interprocess.md

 weight: 3
 ---

 Having multiple processes running is all good-and-well.
-Hey, it is one of the main reasons why the concept of an OS was introduced, remember ?
-Right, **good job !!**
+Hey, it is one of the main reasons why the concept of an OS was introduced, remember?
+Right, **good job!**

 It would make sense, though, if different processes were able to communicate with each other.
 That's what this Section is about.